 Effective search committees are essential to recruiting and selecting the most talented candidates who contribute to making our university the progressive and innovative establishment that it is.
 The positive outcomes of a successful search committee are the potential to increase diversity within our faculty and staff and to, of course, welcome the best and brightest to our university community.

-Search Committee Training is an annual requirement for all individuals (Including External Committee Members) who serve on a search at UMKC.
+Search Committee Training is a requirement for all individuals (Including External Committee Members) who serve on a search at UMKC.
 Search committee training includes the following modules: